Apophatic theology: Jacques Derrida

-Scholars such as Stephen Shakespeare have noted that - despite Derrida's pervasive concern with many aspects of Jewish theology and identity - his writing on negative theology draws almost exclusively on Christian writing and couches the topic in the language of Christianity generally.
+Scholars such as Stephen Shakespeare have noted that – despite Derrida's pervasive concern with many aspects of Jewish theology and identity – his writing on negative theology draws almost exclusively on Christian writing and couches the topic in the language of Christianity generally.
 Derrida's thought in general, but in particular his later writing on negative theology, was highly influential in the development of the Weak Theology movement, and of postmodern theology as a whole.

 David Wood and Robert Bernasconi have highlighted how Derrida explains what deconstruction is in an overwhelmingly negative, "apophatic" fashion.

 Indian parallels

-There are interesting parallels in Indian thought, which developed largely separate from Western thought.
-Early Indian philosophical works which have apophatic themes include the Principal Upanishads (800 BC to the start of common era) and the Brahma Sutras (from 450 BC and 200 AD).
+Early Indian philosophical works which have apophatic themes include the Principal Upanishads (800 BC to the start of the common era) and the Brahma Sutras (from 450 BC and 200 AD).
 An expression of negative theology is found in the Brihadaranyaka Upanishad, where Brahman is described as "neti neti" or "neither this, nor that".
 Further use of apophatic theology is found in the Brahma Sutras, which state:

 Buddhist philosophy has also strongly advocated the way of negation, beginning with the Buddha's own theory of anatta (not-atman, not-self) which denies any truly existent and unchanging essence of a person.
-Madhyamaka is a Buddhist philosophical school founded by Nagarjuna (2nd-3rd century AD), which is based on a fourfold negation of all assertions and concepts and promotes the theory of emptiness (shunyata).
+Madhyamaka is a Buddhist philosophical school founded by Nagarjuna (2nd–3rd century AD), which is based on a four-fold negation of all assertions and concepts and promotes the theory of emptiness (shunyata).
 Apophatic assertions are also an important feature of Mahayana sutras, especially the prajñaparamita genre.
 These currents of negative theology are visible in all forms of Buddhism.

 Apophatic movements in medieval Hindu philosophy are visible in the works of Shankara (8th century), a philosopher of Advaita Vedanta (non-dualism), and Bhartṛhari (5th century), a grammarian.
 While Shankara holds that the transcendent noumenon, Brahman, is realized by the means of negation of every phenomenon including language, Bhartṛhari theorizes that language has both phenomenal and noumenal dimensions, the latter of which manifests Brahman.

 In Advaita, Brahman is defined as being Nirguna or without qualities.
 Anything imaginable or conceivable is not deemed to be the ultimate reality.
 The Taittiriya hymn speaks of Brahman as "one where the mind does not reach".
 Yet the Hindu scriptures often speak of Brahman's positive aspect.
 For instance, Brahman is often equated with bliss.
 These contradictory descriptions of Brahman are used to show that the attributes of Brahman are similar to ones experienced by mortals, but not the same.

 Negative theology also figures in the Buddhist and Hindu polemics.
 The arguments go something like this – Is Brahman an object of experience?
 If so, how do you convey this experience to others who have not had a similar experience?
 The only way possible is to relate this unique experience to common experiences while explicitly negating their sameness.